mikegcoleman/dceu-demos/mta/README.md

 ## Create the dockerfile with Image2Docker

+1. Make sure you're in the Windows VM

-1. Open up a powershell window
+2. Open up a powershell window

 3. Use Image2Docker's `ConvertTo-Dockerfile` command to create a dockerfile from the VHD.